If you are interested in personality tests, you may have come across the DISC personality types. But what are they and which one best describes you?

-The DISC Personality Types differ slightly from other personality tests.
-This is because they focus on human emotions and behaviour when categorising, rather than character traits.
+The DISC classification differs slightly from other personality tests.
+This is because it focuses on human emotions and behaviour when categorising, rather than character traits.

-The four human primary emotions and their corresponding DISC Personality Types are D for Dominance, I for Influence, S for Steadiness and C for Conscientiousness.
+According to the DISC theory, there are four human primary emotions and their corresponding personality types are D for Dominance, I for Influence, S for Steadiness and C for Conscientiousness.

 Four Basic DISC Personality Types